Associate (Harvard): Brian Le

 Associate (Sydney): Hermi Human & Vitalina Pischenko

-Poverty, economic inequality, and a lack of access to health insurance and financial services present tangible issues which can be resolved by resourceful entrepreneurs.
+Poverty, economic inequality, and lack of access to health insurance and financial services present tangible issues which can be resolved by resourceful entrepreneurs.
 However, one major issue, especially prevalent in the Southeast Asian region, is the lack of accessible funding for these projects.
 In this track, we explore major new areas for development across Asia and ways to capitalize on intersecting markets across the region while attracting investors.
-With startup culture encapsulating a major share of the entrepreneurship landscape across the world, we will categorize unique niches across Asia that can be addressed, and explore them in our panels.
+With startup culture encapsulating a major share of the entrepreneurship landscape across the world, we will categorize unique niches across Asia that can be addressed, and explore the solutions to these profound issues in our panels.

 1 – The 3rd Wave: Emerging Technologies and Field Application

-Steve Case details in NY Times Bestseller “The Third Wave” that modern tech entrepreneurship presented itself in three waves.
+Steve Case, founder of AOL, details in “The Third Wave” that modern tech entrepreneurship presented itself in three waves.
 The first wave brought forward the internet, and with it the infrastructural network to bring the whole world online.
 The second focused on providing applications and services to leverage this network to the world at large.
-The third, supposedly beginning now, has entrepreneurship focus on systemic issues affecting the world, ranging from resource scarcity to sectors such as health, transportation, education, etc. With the rise of AI and IoT, massive structural unemployment awaits in the near future as technology will be leveraged to max-efficiency.
-There are significant developmental disparities across Asia in aforementioned sectors with cities such as Seoul boasting the world’s fastest and most accessible internet services but cities with almost no technological integration.
-We ask the questions: what novel technologies and fields can be tapped to find solutions to existing problems?
+The third, supposedly beginning now, will boast a new form of entrepreneurship focused on solving the systemic issues affecting the world, ranging from resource scarcity to sectors such as health, transportation, and education, amongst others.
+The rise of AI, IoT, blockchain, and big data to name a few exciting new pathways also brings about the resultant rise of structural unemployment as technology will be leveraged for max-efficiency, driving new questions regarding our progress.
+With the extant significant developmental disparities across Asia, with cities such as Seoul boasting the world’s fastest and most accessible internet services, to poor cities with almost no technological integration across swathes of Asia, this inconsistency drives the ultimate question – how can novel tech be tapped into to find solutions to existing problems?
 How can these new innovations, such as AI, actually cause problems by “taking” jobs from society?
 How can Asia in particular, with the Global South dealing with rampant poverty, deal with such issues as technologically driven structural unemployment?

 2 – Start-Ups – from VCs to Founders